chayhuixiang/block-shuffle/README.md

 - Everybody will be given a block to step on before time runs out.
 - You gain a point if you step on the block.
 - Most number of points at the end of the game wins!
+- Voteskip a round if the chosen block is too difficult.
 - No Player Limit
 - For 1.17++